blueberrymusic/blueberrymusic/README.md

 ## Looking for my Quantum Computing book?

 You found it!
-This is
-the repo for my book **Quantum Computing: From Concepts to Code**, including the errata
+In one of the boxes below you'll see the repo for my book **Quantum Computing: From Concepts to Code**, which includes the errata
 (buy it [direct from my publisher](https://nostarch.com/deep-learning-visual-approach) or from [Amazon](https://smile.amazon.com/dp/B085BVWXNS).